fimoengine/emf/doc/guide/src/emf-core-base/api/library.md

 On posix the `library loader` defaults to the `RTLD_LAZY` and `RTLD_LOCAL` flags.
 More controll of how to load a library can be achieved by fetching a pointer to the interface with [`emf_cbase_library_unsafe_get_loader_interface`](../reference/fn.emf_cbase_library_unsafe_get_loader_interface.md), casting it to a [`emf_cbase_native_library_loader_interface_t`](../reference/struct.emf_cbase_native_library_loader_interface_t.md) and calling the [`load_ext_fn`](../reference/type.emf_cbase_native_library_loader_interface_load_ext_fn_t.md) function.

+If the library has dependencies on other libraries, then it must specify them by specifying an `rpath` on posix or embedding an `Activation Context manifest` into the library on Windows.

 ## Example

 ```c